s-abbas/robnptests/paper/paper.md

 We consider two samples of independent and identically distributed (i.i.d.) random variables $X_1, ..., X_m$ and $Y_1, ..., Y_n$, respectively.
 The underlying distributions are assumed to be continuous with cumulative distribution functions $F_X$ and $F_Y$.

-The tests are can be used for either one of the following cases:
+The tests can be used for either one of the following cases:

 1. Assuming that the parameters of both distributions are equal while the location parameters may be unequal, i.e. $F_X(x) = F_Y(x + \Delta)$, $\Delta \in \mathbb{R}$, the tests can be used to detect a location difference between the samples.
 2. For equal location parameters with possibly unequal scale parameters, i.e. $F_X(x) = F_Y(x/\theta)$, $\theta > 0$, a transformation of the observations enables to identify differing scale parameters.